bibak453/py_heart/Wiki/narration.md

 - **NewLine**: Move the cursor of the text engine to the start of a new line.

 - **EndTextBlk**: Marks the end of the Text block, functioning like a return statement.

+- **SayNameD%02x**: Is a function to input the name person that is playing.